 - Australia uses a point system.
 An accumulation of around a dozen demerit points in a three-year period will result in your license being suspended.

-Did you know that Australians travel around 200 billion kilometers in their vehicles annually?
+Only 356,000 out of 820,000 kilometers of roadways in Australia are paved.
+If you plan to drive in rural areas, make sure you have the proper equipment.
+Did you know that the average Australian travels around 15,000 kilometers in their vehicles annually?
 The wide open spaces and the stunning landscapes are just some of the reasons why driving in Australia is so popular.
 Due to the vastness of the country, speed and distance are measured differently in Australia.

-However, purchasing and registration rules vary by state/territory.
+However, purchasing and registration rules vary by state or territory.
 Make sure to check with the responsible motoring group of the Australian Automobile Association.
 If you are not originally from a country with left-hand traffic, it will be easier for you to adjust to driving in Australia if the steering wheel is positioned properly.